-If you are expecting a baby boy you will need to decide whether or not you want to have him circumcised after birth.
+If you should have a baby boy and choose to have your son circumcised, our physicians can do this in the hospital, typically 24-48 hours after delivery.
+At the time of delivery, baby boy is considered an uninsured patient.
+If you would like baby boy to be circumcised, the uninsured price is \$200 and payment is required before delivery.
+If the circumcision is covered by your insurance, it is your responsibility to add baby boy to your plan.
+Once we have been notified by you or your insurance company that he has been added, we will send a circumcision claim to your insurance.
+Once claim has paid, you will be refunded the entire amount or any difference that may result, dependent on your policy.
 Circumcision is a minor surgical procedure done to remove the foreskin from the penis.
 Most baby boys in our culture are circumcised for reasons of personal preference or for religious beliefs.
 The American Academy of Pediatrics has gone on the record to state that circumcision is not medically necessary and should be performed only for reasons of personal preference.
 In years past, we believed circumcision was medically necessary to prevent disease.
 It is now known that this is not the case.
 However, there is some evidence that HIV and other sexually transmitted diseases are more easily transferred in uncircumcised males.
 Circumcision carries a small risk of bleeding and infection.
 There is also a small risk of re-epithelialization in which the foreskin grows back.